BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **SPECIAL RULES**

 Monstrous Charge, Swift Movement, Terror, Venom.
- Progeny â€” *When called upon, the children of the Spider Queen burst forth from the nests upon her back and towards those deemed as easy prey.*
+ Progeny — *When called upon, the children of the Spider Queen burst forth from the nests upon her back and towards those deemed as easy prey.*
 During any point in her Move phase, the Spider Queen may expend any number of remaining Will points to summon a Broodling.
 For each Will point expended in this way, place a single Broodling base anywhere within 3" of the Spider Queen but not in base contact with any enemy models.
 Broodlings may Move and Charge on a turn in which they were summoned.
 Broodlings are not counted when working out if a force is Broken.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image199.jpeg)